Small dog breeds stay tiny and adorable throughout their lives. Consider one if you want a lap dog for life.

 Havanese

-The Havanese is Cuba’s national dog, and it’s super cute!
+The Havanese is Cuba’s national dog and was nearly extinct in the 1950s.

 These dogs have long hair, short legs, super-expressive eyes, and long drooping ears.